tovletoglou/vagrant-scrapy/README.md

 ## Info

-If you are executing the commands on Windows under `MINGW32` or any other Linux-like shells (strongly suggested to work on [bash-git-for-windows](https://git-scm.com/download/win)) you can run the `after-boot-script.sh` script (it replicates the steps 2 to 4)
+If you are executing the commands on Windows under `MINGW32` or any other Linux-like shells (strongly suggested to work on [bash-git-for-windows](https://git-scm.com/download/win)) you can run the `initialize.sh` script (it replicates the steps 2 to 4)

 ```
-./after-boot-script.sh
+./initialize.sh
 ```

 **Important**